Dressed Herring Salad Recipe

 Instructions

-• Potatoes is the first layer.
+• Potatoes are the first layer.
 Before peeling boiled potatoes, let them cool down first.
-Grate potatoes using coarse side of your grater.
+Grate potatoes using the coarse side of your grater.
 Cover the first layer with mayo.

-• Second layer is herring cut into small pieces.
-If you bought the whole herring, divide it into fillets, peel them, get rid of bones and cut fillets into small cubes.
+• The second layer is herring cut into small pieces.
+If you bought the whole herring, divide it into fillets, peel them, get rid of bones, and cut fillets into small cubes.
 Smear this layer with mayo.

-• Cut onion the way you`d like it to be in you salad (thin and small slices in my case).
+• Cut the onion the way you`d like it to be in your salad (thin and small slices in my case).
 You can also have it marinate for 10 minutes in vinegar + a pinch of salt and sugar.
 Add mayo over it.

-• Peel cooled down carrot, grate it the same way as potatoes, and layer it over onion.
-Do not forget to cover with mayo again.
+• Peel cooled down carrot, grate it the same way as potatoes, and layer it over the onion.
+Do not forget to cover it with mayo again.

 • Boil eggs until firm (at least 10 minutes after water boils); let them cool down.
 Separate yolks from whites.
 Grate whites over the layer of grated carrots using the same type of grater.
 Yolks we will use later.
 Smear the layer with mayo.